egonelbre/egonelbre.com/content/blog/2018-03-23 a-tale-of-bfs-going-parallel.md

 ![](https://cdn-images-1.medium.com/max/800/1*Md-srM0TKDKYF80D0D7_Vg.png)

 And this made things even worse.
-Oh, well… you cannot win with all of your experiments.
+Oh, well ... you cannot win with all of your experiments.

 ## Summary